 The paper is worth 3-4 US credits or 7.5 ECTS.

-We will be travelling to the Western province of Solomon Islands from Auckland, New Zealand.
-We will be staying in Vavanga village, a lowland coastal village situated on the southwest coast of Kolombangara Island, and proceed to make daily excursions to the surrounding islands and reefs to explore the marine environment, and also hikes into the interior and summits of the rainforest.
+We will make daily excursions to the surrounding islands and reefs to explore the marine environment, and hikes into the interior and summits of the rainforest.

 Completion of introductory Biology and Ecology courses is preferred.

-International travel: Students will be advised by the programme leaders in how to book their international and internal flights to and within the Solomon Islands, respectfully.
+Students will be advised by the programme leaders in how to book their international and internal flights to and within the Solomon Islands.

-27th June to 11th July 2017, beginning in Auckland and then travelling to the Solomon Islands.
+We will begin in Auckland and travel to the Solomon Islands.

 $2000 NZD plus international student tuition.
 Please contact firstname.lastname@example.org for more information.